Frequently Asked Questions

 Can I run LoadStrike in a cluster?

 Yes.
-LoadStrike supports local coordinator and agent execution, and distributed clustering using NATS for controller-agent communication.
+LoadStrike supports local coordinator and agent execution, and distributed clustering using NATS for coordinator-agent communication.

 Can I run load against Playwright-based or Selenium-based UI flows?